 “Ortho” means straight or correct.
 “Dont”- (not to be confused with “don’t”) – means “tooth.”
 Put it all together and “orthodontics” means “straight teeth.”

 Because gold is malleable, it stretches easily and was easy to shape into an orthodontic appliance.
-Consequently, patients had to see their orthodontist frequently for adjustments that kept treatment on track.
+Consequently, patients had to see their orthodontist frequently for adjustments that kept their orthodontics treatment on track.

 Cells called “osteoclasts” break down bone.
 “Osteoblast” cells rebuild bone.
-The process is called “bone remodelling.”
-A balanced diet helps support bone remodelling, so don’t forget to feed your bones!
+The process is called “bone remodeling.”
+A balanced diet helps support bone remodeling, so don’t forget to feed your bones!